DebilosTeam/QubestNote-Backend/README.md

 ## Documentation
-Documentation can be found [here](https://gitlab.com/DebilosTeam/QubestNote-API/-/wikis/Home)
+Will be writed in the future

 ## Something is broken right now
 Nothing is broken